Skip to main content

 Scoring model

 The velocity score is a weighted sum of action counts across four rolling windows.
-Short windows carry higher weight to prioritize burst detection:
+Short windows carry higher weight to prioritize burst detection: The final score is capped at 100.
+When the score reaches 60 or above, a risk signal is automatically ingested with signal_type: "velocity".

 Score interpretation